labarba/jose/AuthorGuidelines.md

 Software submissions should make a clear contribution to the available open-source software that supports teaching and learning, or makes an educational process better (e.g., faster, easier, simpler).
 Examples include software to auto-grade student work, learning management systems, and student collaboration frameworks.
 Software should be feature-complete (no half-baked solutions).

+### What about novelty?

+Authors make the case for their submission's contribution in the paper, under the heading "Statement of Need."
+The criterion is less one of novelty, than _need_: submissions targeting subjects or applications already addressed by other resources _are eligible_, if the authors make a case for why they might be adopted by learners or other instructors.

 ### How to prepare a software submission?

 Before starting your submission, you should: